 The Research Triangle area, located within the upper Cape Fear and Neuse River basins, is one of the most rapidly developing areas of North Carolina.
 Growth has increased demand for water from public suppliers, the majority of which draw water from streams and lakes in the region.
 Growth also brings the threat of greater loads of contaminants and new contaminant sources that, if not properly managed, could adversely affect water quality.

 In 1988, several local governments, with assistance from Triangle J Council of Governments (TJCOG), formed the Triangle Area Water Supply Monitoring Project.
 With cooperative assistance from the U.S. Geological Survey (USGS), the Project has tracked water-quality conditions and trends in many of the area's water-supply reservoirs, rivers, and selected tributaries since October 1988.

 Browse Projects by Science Goals

-The North Carolina Water Science Center science plan identifies the priority science goals of the NC Water Science Center.
+The North Carolina Water science plan identifies the priority science goals of the NC Water Office.

 Not all NCWSC projects are currently described.
 Please contact the North Carolina WSC Director if you are interested in additional project information, or in suggesting new scientific studies.